-Christmas is coming, and your presents aren’t going to buy themselves, but don’t worry — we’ve travelled the length and breadth of the internet to bring you the best buys for the foodie in your life.
+Christmas is coming, and your presents aren’t going to buy themselves, but don’t worry — we’ve travelled the length and breadth of the internet to bring you the best Christmas food gifts for the foodie in your life.

 The hamper is having a renaissance, and quite right too.
 What’s not to love about a basketful of favourites delivered to your door on Christmas day?
 They’ve long been the domain of department stores and delicatessens, but recently, restaurants have hopped on the trend, with everyone from Ottolenghi to St John offering their take.
 Whether you’re after a stocking-filler style pack of letterbox scotch eggs or a wicker trunk packed with the highest calibre of treats, you can find pretty much anything online.
 We like this Spanish tasting box and this selection of smoked meats and fish for two.

 Despite the pandemic, many cookery courses are still taking place online, and there’s little more exciting than the gift of a culinary learning journey.
+Whether you're looking for Christmas gift ideas for couples or even to treat yourself, we've found a great range of exceptional cookery courses.
 London-based Leith’s is offering its essential certificate via app, and even iconic Parisian school Le Cordon Bleu is running a series of web-based modules, where you can brush up on food writing or photography.
 Jamie Oliver’s school has a huge choice, too; opt for how-tos on pasta-making, Mexican street food or the perfect Thai Green Curry.

 If you’re looking to elevate a specific skill set, Oxford’s Jericho Kitchen has a vast range of courses to suit all budgets and abilities.
 There’s even one where you can learn how to make edible Christmas presents.
 Meta!